MarkRobles/CSharpFundamentals/README.md

   Pilars of POO

   Encapsulation
-  Allow us to hide details about our code with access modififers and properties
+      Allow us to hide details about our code with access modififers and properties It's the key to good software design
+  Inheritance
+  Polymorphism